ucbl/WoT-reasoning-internship-2019/README.md

 # WoT Reasoning

-The aim of this project was to add reasoning capabilities to [Web of Things](https://www.w3.org/WoT/) repositories and platforms.
+The aim of this project was to demonstrate how to add reasoning capabilities to [Web of Things](https://www.w3.org/WoT/) application platforms.
 Currently, it can infer properties so as to discover devices that have not been formally declared in a WoT Runtime, thanks to *ad hoc* reasoning rules.

 This project is based on the following technologies: